 A raccoon that gets into your coop or run will normally kill multiple birds if they can get to them, and the bodies will usually be left where they were killed, rather than carried away.
 Raccoons won't eat the whole bird or even most of it; they will often just eat the contents of your birds' crops and occasionally some of the chest.
 They are awfully destructive of your flocks' lives without bothering to eat much of their victims.

-They can climb walls and over fencing; they can reach their hands through wire mesh that is too small for their whole bodies to fit.
-In that last case, they will pull out parts of your birds if that is all they can get reach.
-They have great manual dexterity and can open complex latches and closures.
-They can dig under fences and into runs.
-For most people in the US, raccoons are probably the worst and most common wild predator of chickens.
+They can climb walls and over fencing, and they can reach their hands through wire mesh that is too small for their whole bodies to fit.
+In that last case, they will pull out parts of your birds if that is all they can reach.
+Raccoons have great manual dexterity and can open complex latches and closures and can dig under fences and into runs.

+- Use complex latches.
 Raccoons are very smart, but although they have been shown to open complex latches in laboratory tests, they will not usually be driven to figure out something really complex in the real world unless they are starving and all their easy meal options are gone.
 On your coop, latches that require two or more steps to operate are best.
-For example, a simple gate latch can be usually secured from raccoons just by inserting a screw lock carabiner into the bottom hole.
+For example, a simple gate latch can usually be secured from raccoons just by inserting a screw lock carabiner into the bottom hole.